 Apprenticeships improve engagement for Wrexham manufacturer.

-A reuse and recycling company in Wrexham is supporting National Apprenticeship Week after finding apprenticeships the ideal solution for developing and upskilling its staff.
+A reuse and recycling company in Wrexham are finding apprenticeships the ideal solution for developing and upskilling its staff.

 Mainetti is a designer, manufacturer and recycler of garment hanging products.
 The company has bases across the world with three in the UK.
 Its Wrexham branch employs 220 people, all of whom are eligible for Mainetti’s internal apprenticeship training programme.